foliant-docs/foliantcontrib.apilinks/README.md

 ## Capturing References

-apilinks uses regular expressions to capture *references* to API methods in Markdown files.
+APILinks uses regular expressions to capture *references* to API methods in Markdown files.

 The default reg-ex is as following: